 The Issuer's lending limit to any one borrower is twenty-five percent (25%) of the Issuer's net assets without donor restrictions at the time of the loan's approval, or approximately \$9,431,000 as of December 31, 2024.
 The lending limit is an aggregate amount and includes all debt to a borrowing entity of the Issuer, including funded and unfunded loans.
 Standard guidelines for the lending limit may be modified by the Board from time to time, which means that this limit may be increased.
 As of December 31, 2024, the largest single borrower represented 7.61% of total loans receivable, not including allowance for credit losses, and 20.21% of the Issuer's net assets without donor restrictions.
 No other borrower comprised more than 4.49% of the Issuer's total loans receivable.
 See also Note 4 to the Audited Financial Statements.
 The greater the amount lent by the Issuer to a single borrower, the greater the risk that member contributions alone will not be sufficient to repay the loan.
-Furthermore, the greater the amount lent by the Issuer to a single borrower, the greater the amount lent by the Issuer to a default by such borrower.
+Furthermore, the greater the amount lent by the Issuer to a single borrower, the greater the pressure on the Issuer's net reserves in the event of a default by such borrower.